locus84/LocusPresetStyle/README.md

 - Can improve the overall design and consistency of a Unity3D project.
 - The framework works only on design time, which means there is no runtime overhead.

+# Installation
+To install, use Unity3D's built-in Package Manager.(or you can add it into manifest.json manually)

 # Getting Started
 1. Create a new `PresetStyleSheet` scriptable object.
 This object will serve as the container for your styles.
 2. In the `PresetStyleSheet`, define a new selector and drag-and-drop a component to associate it with the selector.